 Final thoughts

 Insect proofing is one of the most effective ways to protect your home from unwanted pests.
-By blocking entry points and creating physical barriers, you can significantly reduce insect activity and enjoy a cleaner, more comfortable living space.
+By blocking entry points and creating physical barriers, you can significantly reduce insect activity and enjoy a cleaner, more comfortable space — especially when you pair it with good housekeeping.

 We go to great lengths to ensure that all our insect control products are effective, fast & easy-to-use.
 You may also find our expert guide useful if you want to learn more about getting rid of flies from your home or workplace.